 4 Fantastic Beach Destinations Way Cheaper than Boracay

 Boracay is a leading beach destination in the Philippines widely known for its white-sand beaches, 24/7 parties, and posh resorts.
-In 2016, Boracay ranked No. 1 in Condé Nast Traveler’s list of top 20 islands in the world based on polls by its readers.
 The island draws in roughly 1.5 million local and foreign visitors annually, and in the peak season tour operators are swamped with bookings for Boracay packages more than any other Philippine destination.

 Yet, while Boracay is every traveler’s tropical idyll, it does have a few drawbacks.
 For the most part, it is costly and quite touristy.
 Propitiously, the Philippines with its myriad of islands offers plenty, affordable alternatives to Boracay.
 Discover the destinations below for amazing getaways that won’t break the bank.